awsdocs/aws-php-developers-guide/doc_source/sns-examples-managing-topics.rst

 Setting Topic Attributes
 ==========================

 Create an object containing the parameters for the attribute update, including the TopicArn of the topic whose attributes you want to set, the name of the attribute to set, and the new value for that attribute.
 You can set only the Policy, DisplayName, and DeliveryPolicy attributes.
 Pass the parameters to the setTopicAttributes method of the AWS.SNS client class.
-To call the setTopicAttributes method, create a promise for invoking an Amazon SNS service object, passing the parameters object.
+To call the setTopicAttributes method, create a promise for invoking an |SNS| service object, passing the parameters object.
 Then handle the response in the promise callback.

 **Imports**